qwertpi/octolapse-gradient-decent/README.md

 ### Compiling gcode parser
 1\.
 Run the command `python3 compile_gcode_parser.py  build_ext --inplace`
 ### Runing the program
 2\.
-Run main.py, answer the prompts provided and look at the `end.gif` file
+Run main.py, answer the prompts provided and look at the `end.gif` file (red points are the snapshot point, green points are the nearest point within the print